0rix7/anas1braim/README.md

 ![Front-End Development ](https://pbs.twimg.com/profile_banners/1372180056739561478/1644068881/600x200)

 # Introduction
-Hello My name is Anas from Morocco, and I have experience in Development & Design.
-I can create a user interface website design or complete landing pages, as well I work using programming languages like HTML, CSS, JavaSript, and Bootstrap, also I love designing a branding website using Adobe XD or Adobe Photoshop.
+Hello everyone!
+My name is Anas from Morocco, and I have experience in Development & Design.
+I can create a user interface website design or complete landing pages, as well I work using programming languages like HTML, CSS, JavaSript, and some libraries like Bootstrap.

-Skills: HTML / CSS / JS / Adobe Photshop / Adobe XD
+Skills: HTML / CSS / JS / Adobe Photshop

 # What I do Now?
 - 🔭 I’m currently working on my own Studio
 - 🌱 I’m currently learning Data science
 - 💬 Ask me about Web & UI Development
 - 💻 Learn more about me on my Website
-- 🔨 I work at a new branding & websites
+- 🔨 I work at a a new portfolio for me

 # My Favorites Editors
 - ⭐ Adobe Photshop CC 2021